Trading on margin can be risky business because you are investing with borrowed money.

 Buying on margin is extremely risky, particularly for new investors.
 Think carefully about whether or not you need – or can manage – margin trading to reach your money goals.

 In order to trade on margin with Robinhood, you need a minimum of $2,000 in your brokerage account.
-You also need a Gold subscription for $5 per month.
-This will cover your first $1,000 of margin.
-Beyond that, you will have to pay 5% interest on any additional funds borrowed.
+In addition to paying back the borrowed funds, you also need to consider the margin rate.
 Before borrowing money, consider whether or not you really need margin.